 There are many factors that determine choosing a transponder or tag (a tag houses the minute chip and the antenna).
 The price alone cannot dictate the selection, rather it is the purpose of what is being read and how – the reason for the data transmitted and how it will be received by the reader; already mentioned, smaller antenna in a tag will only read at a shorter range.
 Tags are hugely diverse in shapes, sizes and protective settings – from encapsulation in robust covering for tough environments to tiny devices as thin as paper.
-Tags, as the shoes in our title suggest, can also be designed as bespoke, experimental or “off the shelf”, tried and tested; most meet global standardisation and regulations.
+Tags, as the shoes in our title suggest, can also be designed as bespoke, experimental or “off the shelf”, tried and tested to meet global standardisation and regulations.

 The readers – also containing one or multiple antenna(s) – can be stand-alone – desk top or hand held or fixed as in a portal; the data transmitted can then be interpreted/digitised by a computer network and ERP management system on a PC/ smart device.
 The number of assets and their tags to be read (in multiples or individually) in addition to their physical orientation to the reader clearly inform the best system to be established – with greatest coverage and read accuracy.

 Getting Started to “Wear it Well”!